-Because Science links direct practical experience with ideas, it can engage on many levels.
-The scientific method about is developing and evaluating explanations through experimental evidence and modelling.
+Science links Because direct practical experience with ideas, it can engage on many levels.
+The scientific method is about evaluating developing and explanations through experimental evidence and modelling.
 This is a spur to creative thought.
 Through Science, pupils understand how ideas contribute to technological change - impacting business, industry, medicine and improving the quality of life.
 Pupils recognise the cultural significance of science and trace its worldwide development.
 They learn to question and discuss science-based issues that may affect their own lives, the direction of society and the future of the world.
 We are lucky enough to have state of the art laboratories to support our students journey towards scientific excellence.

-The Key Stage 3 Science curriculum is based on the updated National Units of subject Curriculum. material are taught and then assessed using a mastery approach.
+The Key Stage 3 Science curriculum is based on the updated National Curriculum.
+Units of subject material are taught and then assessed using a mastery approach.
 The mastery curriculum aims to ensure students are strong in key foundation ideas before moving onto ones that are more complex.
 By rigorously tracking these ideas, teachers over time can effectively ensure that no student moves onto the next stage of their science education without the building blocks needed to be successful from the previous year.
 It is intended that the work carried out in Years 7, 8 and 9 will compliment and build on all the excellent science work carried out in Key Stage 2.
 Furthermore, it will also prepare students well for the demands of GCSE.

 In Year 7 and Year 8 students will study six units each year.
 In Year 9 students will study seven units.
 These topics will have either a Biology, Chemistry or Physics All the units place an theme. important emphasis on developing specific practical skills as well as developing a student's knowledge and understanding.
 The United Learning mastery curriculum is a cross-chain assessment framework, which tracks and supports students to ensure they have achieved all the appropriate understanding for 'age related expectations'.
 By focusing on the threshold concepts, we hope to ensure steady progression through Key Stage 3 and a solid foundation for GCSE.
 We use twice yearly assessments to identify a student's attainment in science.
 These tests assess an aggregation of all the curriculum taught so far.
 This enables us to encourage the regular review of material and ensure we know what students have secured in their long-term memory.

 Students in Year 10 will be following the AQA syllabus.
 We will be offering a Combined (trilogy) route for the majority of the cohort with an optional triple course of the separate sciences.
 In Year 11 students will complete these linear courses.
 For those students who wish to pursue their studies of Science into the Sixth Form, we offer A level courses in Biology, Chemistry and Physics.
-We also now offer a BTEC Level 3 in Applied Sciences as an A-level equivalent course.
 These courses will allow you to develop your understanding of the scientific world to a much greater degree.
 They will also prepare you for a wide range of higher education courses or employment opportunities.

-The Science department is committed to developing students as resilient and reflective leaners.
+Science department The is committed to developing students as resilient and reflective leaners.
 We support students through regular self-reflection and teach the strategies needed for them to improve on their weaknesses.
-We passionate about are the applications of cognitive science to education and as such we will model the most effective learning strategies to all students to ensure they understand how best to learn and revise.
+We are passionate about the applications of cognitive science to education and as such we will model the most effective learning strategies to all students to ensure they understand how best to learn and revise.